cresta-eu/pat_mpi_lib/readme.md

 void pat_mpi_initialise(const char* out_fn)
 ```

 The parameter, `out_fn`, points to a null-terminated string that specifies the name of the file that will hold the counter data: a NULL parameter value will set the output file name to `pat_log.out`.
-The open function also calls `pat_mpi_record(-1,1,1,0)` in order to determine a baseline for the counter data.
-In addition, rank 0 establishes a temporal baseline by calling `MPI_Wtime` and also writes a one-line header to the output file, which gives the library version followed by the names of the data items that will appear in the subsequent lines.
+The initialise function also calls `pat_mpi_record(-1,1,1,0)` in order to determine a baseline for the counter data.
+In addition, rank 0 establishes a temporal baseline by calling `MPI_Wtime` and also writes a one-line header to the output file, which gives the library version followed by the names of the data items that will appear on subsequent lines.

 ```bash
 void pat_mpi_finalise(void)
 ```

-This function calls `pat_mpi_record(nstep+1,1,1,0)`, see below.
+The finalise function calls `pat_mpi_record(nstep+1,1,1,0)` (described below).
 All counter files are closed, then rank 0 closes the output file.

 ```bash
 void pat_mpi_record(const int nstep, const int sstep, const int initial_sync, const int initial_rec)